akeneo/pim-helpcenter/content/md/permissions-settings/access-rights-on-products.md

 ## Three levels of access
 They are three levels of access based on the locales.
 Each one is described in the sections below.
 ### The edition right
-If a user **has rights to edit product information** for a specific locale (ie one of its user groups has at least the `Allowed to edit product information` permission), the specific locale will be displayed in the dropdown menu for the available locales:
+If a user **has rights to edit product information** for a specific locale (ie one of his user groups has at least the `Allowed to edit product information` permission), the specific locale will be displayed in the dropdown menu for the available locales:
 - In the product grid
 - In the published product grid _(Enterprise Edition only)_
 - In the product form